rubenhortas/rubenhortas.github.io/_posts/2024-04-06-neovim-rust-ide.md

 img_path: /assets/img/posts/
 ---

-If you read my article [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/), you already know that one of mi favorite editors is [Neovim](https://neovim.io).
+If you have read my article [Configuring Neovim as Python IDE](https://rubenhortas.github.io/posts/neovim-python-ide/), you already know that one of mi favorite editors is [Neovim](https://neovim.io).
 Between other reasons, when I'm using [neo]vim I feel more focused, I don't know why.

 One of my open fronts, in my spare time, is learn Rust, and [Neovim](https://neovim.io) (in this case) seems a great IDE to do it.